sau412/arikado_gridcoin_pool/README.md

 4) Run manual.sql in pool's DB
 5) Set cron 1h to update_projects_data.php, update_blocks.php and send_rewards.php
 6) Change settings in your settings.php
-7) Regiter new user via web, then change his status to "admin" in boincmgs_users
+7) Register new user via web, then change his status to "admin" in boincmgs_users

 ## Cron jobs
 ```